-When you're viewing individual images in Lightroom's Library or Develop modules, you have the option of changing the color behind the image.
-Although "color" is a little generous--they're all neutral shades of gray, from white to black.
+When you’re viewing individual images in Lightroom’s Library, Develop, or Print modules, you have the option of changing the color behind the image.
+Although “color” is a little generous–they’re all neutral shades of gray, from white to black.

 There’s no right answer on which to use.
 Much of the time it’s a matter of personal preference, although there can be times that changing the background color can be useful.
 For instance, when I’m doing white-background product shots, I like to change the background color in Lightroom to white so that any shadows or vignettes at the edges of the frame show up.
 It makes it easier to see any fixes that need addressing.
 Similarly, a white background might be useful for visualization if you’re prepping an image for printing that you know will be framed with a white mat, or if you want to make sure that blacks are true black.
 My general go-to is the “dark gray” setting, but that’s just a matter of preference.